Moarram/headline/README.md

 ## Terminal Setup
-### Continuous Line
-For the continuous separator line above the prompt you need a font with ligatures (and a terminal that supports them).
-I know [Fira Code](https://github.com/tonsky/FiraCode) works well, but any font that joins adjacent underscores will do.
+For the continuous line above the prompt, use a font with ligatures such as [Fira Code](https://github.com/tonsky/FiraCode).

-### Symbols
-For symbols you could use a font patched with [Nerd Fonts](https://www.nerdfonts.com/), such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode).
+If you want symbols, use a font that has them such as [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and assign your desired symbols to the prefix variables.

-Specify your symbols of choice by assigning to the variables `HEADLINE_USER_PREFIX`, `HEADLINE_HOST_PREFIX`, `HEADLINE_PATH_PREFIX`, and `HEADLINE_BRANCH_PREFIX`.

-### Colors
-Although the colors of the theme are customized with [ANSI SGR codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters), your terminal ultimately decides the exact color each code represents.
-Also, the background and cursor colors are set by the terminal.
+More details on the wiki page: [Terminal Setup](https://github.com/Moarram/headline/wiki/Terminal-Setup)

 <br>